 In 1992 Dr. Berg opened a private practice in organizational psychology, continuing his work as a consultant to organizations and groups and as a teacher in executive programs and university classrooms.
 Dr. Berg has worked with private corporations, large and small, non-profit organizations and public sector agencies.
 In this work he strives to maintain connections between the world of ideas and the world of practice.

-Dr. Berg is now a Clinical Professor of Psychiatry at the Yale School of Medicine and a member of the core faculty of the Robert Wood Johnson Clinical Scholars Program.
-In these roles he helps medical students, residents, chief residents and fellows develop their understanding of groups and organizations.
+Dr. Berg is now a Clinical Professor of Psychiatry at the Yale School of Medicine.
+In this role his work involves helping residents, chief residents, fellows, faculty and administrators develop their understanding of groups and organizations and their capacity to work effectively and humanely in complex .
 In 2005 and 2008, Dr. Berg won the Psychiatry Residents Association Teaching Award.
 He was named the Outstanding Clinical Faculty member by Department of Psychiatry in 2010.

 Dr. Berg was the Deputy Editor of the Journal of Applied Behavioral Science from 1994-2004.
 He is the author of numerous articles and books including Paradoxes of Group Life (with Kenwyn Smith), Failures in Organization Development and Change (edited with Philip Mirvis), The Self in Social Inquiry (edited with Kenwyn Smith) and Rediscovering Groups (with Marshall Edelson).

 - PhDUniversity of Michigan (1978)